jjensn/alerting-detection-strategy-framework/ADS-Examples/007-SIP-Hijack-Detection.md

 # Goal
 Detect when a SIP provider value has been modified in the Windows registry.
-This is likely an attempt to bypass code-signing enforcment policies or an attempt to execute code in the address space of all newly created user-mode processes.
+This is likely an attempt to bypass code-signing enforcement policies or an attempt to execute code in the address space of all newly created user-mode processes.

 # Categorization
 These attempts are categorized as: